Mining Rules and Etiquette

 8

 Rock Tagging is encouragedMiners are encouraged to tag rocks they are moving to, or are returning to, however this should not be used to reserve future rocks.
-If a tagged rock is not mined within 5 minutes, it is considered free for anyone else to mine.

 During Times of Duress